rhiniodontypus/trackmyvessel/README.md

 ## 1. Introduction
 trackmyvessel (TMV) is a tool to receive and decode a live feed of AIS AIVDM signals from ships.

 It allows to define a personal list of ships and to track them.
-It also allows to define certain regions, so that when the ship reaches or leaves the region, an information mail is sent.
+It also allows to define certain regions, so that when the ship reaches or leaves the region, an information e-mail is sent.

-The program evaluates each incoming AIVDM data packet individually, compares it with the information from the database and initiates the sending of an e-mail if necessary.
+The program accepts an AIVDM data stream on UDP port 10110 and evaluates each incoming packet individually, compares it with the information from the database and initiates an e-mail dispatch if applicable.

 Please be aware that this software is not intended for safety-critical applications, but for hobby use only.
 I disclaim all responsibility for any damage caused by the use of this software.